Frequently asked questions (FAQ)

 WWF-UK has updated the calculator to take account of new data on the UK's consumption and production which is supplied by Stockholm Environment Institute at the University of York.
 This new calculator also takes into account all greenhouse emissions, not just carbon dioxide which includes methane (e.g. a key source is from livestock production), nitrous oxide (e.g. a key source is release from agriculture from fertilisers), and fluorinated gases (used in e.g. refridgeration).
 In addition it also includes key new features including:

-Once you've calculated your footprint you are invited to join the Seven Day Challenge.
-This includes receiving an email once a day for seven days, each with three personalised tips.
+Once you've calculated your footprint you are invited to join the Footprint Challenge.
+This includes receiving an email once a day for 3 days, each with three personalised tips.

 You can gain 10 badges which are awarding for things like completing five/ten/twenty-five tips etc and completing a certain amount of tips in a particular category.
 There is also an exclusive badge for those who signed-up to the previous version of the calculator.